 The only major pests are vine weevils.
 Mosaic virus can also be a problem, which requires plant removal.

-Barrenwort care in most instances is minimal, requiring just occasional water and division every 2 to 3 years.
-These lively little 6 inch tall plants are great for their sweet foliage and classy tiny blooms.
+Barrenwort care in most instances is minimal, requiring just occasional water and division every two to three years.
+These lively little 6 inch (15 cm.) tall plants are great for their sweet foliage and classy tiny blooms.